-This course will provide a detailed decription of the SORA methodology with examples of real-life applications which enable participants to explain the process and to apply it autonomously.
+This course will provide a detailed description of the SORA methodology with examples of real-life applications which enable participants to explain the process and apply it autonomously.

-9 lectures of about 50 minutes, plus 4 group exercises (1 hour each), plus 1 hour for final examination.
-In total, 14 modules of around 1 hour distributed over 2 consecutive days.
+9 lectures of about 50 minutes, plus 4 group exercises (1 hour each), plus 1 hour for the final examination.
+In total, 14 modules of around 1 hour were distributed over 2 consecutive days.

 The 9 lectures include:

 After completing the course:

 Aviation professionals, CAA inspectors, operators and manufacturers feeling the need to learn how to apply the SORA methodology to develop or evaluate safety assessments for operations in the B category.
 The assessment is always required in this category, in case of either a standard scenario, an application for authorisation or internal records of the certified UAS operator.

 The target group includes:

 Personnel of Air Navigation Service Providers (ANSPs) wishing to better understand how SORA deals with the interaction between UAS and other traffic in controlled airspace.